appgardenstudios/hyaline-actions/check-pr/README.md

       pull-requests: write
     steps:
       - name: Checkout repo
-        uses: actions/checkout@v4
-        with:
-          fetch-depth: 0
       - name: Setup Hyaline
-        uses: appgardenstudios/hyaline-actions/setup@v0
+        uses: appgardenstudios/hyaline-actions/setup@v1
       - name: Check PR
-        uses: appgardenstudios/hyaline-actions/check-pr@v0
+        uses: appgardenstudios/hyaline-actions/check-pr@v1
         with:
           config: ./hyaline.yml
-          system: my-app
           repository: ${{ github.repository }}
           pr_number: ${{ github.event.pull_request.number }}
-          github_token: ${{ secrets.GITHUB_TOKEN }}
         env:
           # Set env vars needed by the hyaline CLI when interpolating the hyaline config
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
           ANTHROPIC_KEY: ${{ secrets.ANTHROPIC_KEY }}
 ```

-Note that `check-pr` requires the permission `pull-requests: write` to leave a comment on the pull request.
+Note that `check-pr` requires the `github-token` in the Hyaline config to have the following permissions:
+- `pull-requests: write` to leave a comment on the pull request.

 # Inputs
 The action supports the following inputs:

 * `config` - (required) The path to the hyaline configuration file relative to the root of the repository.
-* `system` - (required) The system to use when extracting and checking the change.
 * `repository`  - (optional) The current GitHub repository (owner/repo).
 * `pr_number` - (required) The pull request number.
-* `github_token` - (required) The GitHub token to use when reading and updating the PR's comments.
-This must have read/write to the repositories issues (because a pull request comment is actually an issue comment in GitHub).

 # Outputs
 This action provides the following outputs: